top of page

 Photo by Maximillian Menacher

-StarTribune 10 best Minnesota albums of the year 2023
+StarTribune 10 Best Minnesota Albums of 2023

 "Where their debut was more Nashville-meets-Greenwich Village, the second LP by this easy-charming trifecta of Twin Cities singer/songwriters sounds entrenched in Los Angeles of the '60s and '70s.
 Adam Levy of local Honeydogs fame channels paisley pop in 'Dopamine Blues' and Buffalo Springfield in 'Hymn of the Hater.'
 Savannah Smith goes Gram Parsons-style cosmic country in 'Powder.'
 And Barb Brynstad's 'Stranger in a Strange Land' suggests she could stand in for Christine McVie."